susam/lab/web/sockets/README.md

   3. Click the "Refresh with Ajax" button.
 Updated time should appear.

+### SSE App

+Perform the following steps to run the SSE-based app [sseapp.py] and interact with it:

+ 1. Enter the following command:

+    ```sh
+    python3 sseapp.py
+    ```

+ 2. Visit http://localhost:8000/ with a web browser.
+A web page with the current time should appear.
+The time will update every one second (default behaviour).

+This program also supports custom refresh interval for the time.
+For example, to increase the refresh interval to, say, 10 seconds run `python3 sseapp.py 10`.
+The additional command line argument specifies the time refresh interval in number of seconds.
+When this additional argument is missing, the time refresh interval defaults to 1 second.

 ### WebSocket App

 Perform the following steps to run the WebSocket-based app [wsapp.py]